TianyiWu96/Multimodal-Sentiment/README.md

 ### Running Model

-All training are done in Multimodel.ipynb
+All training are done in multimodel.ipynb
 Simply follow the notebook and run the following codes for unimodel training

 ```